Monday, November 12, 2012

 How can you get involved?

-2. Save the date August 15-22 to come to Durham, North Carolina for our first experimental, healing, ancestor accountable exercise in performance and documentation as part of Queer Black August in Durham! (email mobilehomecoming@gmail.com to get updates about Queer Black August specifically)
+1. Email mobilehomecoming@gmail.com to get on our Black Feminist Film School update list so you can get notices about our screenings and workshops!2.
+Save the date August 15-22 to come to Durham, North Carolina for our first experimental, healing, ancestor accountable exercise in performance and documentation as part of Queer Black August in Durham! (email mobilehomecoming@gmail.com to get updates about Queer Black August specifically)

 3. Contribute!
 Do you have a rare Black feminist film to send to our library?
 Are you a Black feminist filmmaker that wants to donate a film or speak at a screening?
 Do you just love the project and want to donate money towards this crucial and long overdue manifestation of brilliance?
 Email us at mobilehomecoming@gmail.com or donate here: